api-platform/docs/distribution/index.md

 and how to extend API Platform to fit your needs.
 API Platform is incredibly efficient for prototyping and Rapid Application Development (RAD), but the framework is mostly designed to create complex API-driven projects, far beyond simple CRUD apps.
-It benefits from [**strong extension points**](../core/extending.md) and it is **continuously optimized for [performance](../core/performance.md).** It powers numerous high traffic websites.
+It benefits from [**strong extension points**](../core/extending.md) and it is **continuously optimized for [performance](../core/performance.md).** It powers numerous high-traffic websites.

-API Platform has a built-in HTTP cache invalidation system which allows to make API Platform apps blazing fast using [Varnish](https://varnish-cache.org/).
+API Platform has a built-in HTTP cache invalidation system which allows making API Platform apps blazing fast using [Varnish](https://varnish-cache.org/).
 Read more in the chapter
 [API Platform Core Library: Enabling the Built-in HTTP Cache Invalidation System](../core/performance.md#enabling-the-built-in-http-cache-invalidation-system).

-Keep in mind that you can use your favorite client-side technology: API Platform provides generators for popular JavaScript frameworks, but you can also use your preferred client-side technology including Angular, Ionic and Swift directly.
+Keep in mind that you can use your favorite client-side technology: API Platform provides generators for popular JavaScript frameworks, but you can also use your preferred client-side technology including Angular, Ionic, and Swift directly.
 Any language able to send HTTP requests is OK (even COBOL can do that).

-To go further, the API Platform team maintains a demo application showing more advanced use cases like leveraging serialization groups, user management or JWT and OAuth authentication.
+To go further, the API Platform team maintains a demo application showing more advanced use cases like leveraging serialization groups, user management, or JWT and OAuth authentication.
 [Checkout the demo code source on GitHub](https://github.com/api-platform/demo) and [browse it online](https://demo.api-platform.com).

 ## Screencasts